Fifus17/FEM-for-Gravitaional-Potential/README.md

 ![Plot](screenshots/FEM%201.png)

-To exit the program press any key
+Press any key to exit the program